 - Our agents upload your approved LLC documents to your secure online account.

 - We provide Minnesota registered agent service for an entire year.

 - Once the year is up, we’ll send a notice for you to renew your registered agent service at just $49 a year.

-- Option to add an assumed name (DBA) for $150 (plus publication fees) after completing your purchase.
+- Option to add an assumed name (DBA) for $125 (plus state filing and publication fees) after completing your purchase.
 Simply add “Trade Name Service” inside your client portal.